Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Consistency tests

-We now present the set of consistency tests of the \lcdm model that we are going to reconstruct in what follows, using mock data from \Euclid and other contemporary surveys.
+We now present the set of consistency tests of the \lcdm model that we reconstruct below, using mock data from \Euclid and other contemporary surveys.
 We explicitly use a variety of null tests of the \lcdm model and of the FLRW metric itself, as each one is sensitive to different probes in the redshift range covered by \Euclid.
-For example, while the Om statistic directly probes the Hubble expansion, the global shear test probes the spatial homogeneity of the Universe and so on.
+For example, while the Om statistic directly probes the Hubble expansion, the global shear test probes the spatial homogeneity of the Universe, and so on.
+It is necessary to focus on specific tests because to probe the assumptions of isotropy and homogeneity, we need to assume the FRLW metric, along with a model for interpreting the observations.
+One way to do this is by forecasting constraints on consistency tests of the \lcdm model, which are the tests we propose in this section.